 My life expectancy for what was now Stage 4 ovarian cancer was measured in months.

 My Search for a Cure

 My physicians and I did not know what chemotherapy treatment we should try next.

 My husband, a medical director of several hospital laboratories in Cincinnati, and I turned to several highly respected national Cancer Centers for treatment consultations.

 The experts agreed that there were several chemotherapeutic drugs available for treatment of what was now advanced ovarian cancer.

 Each of these drugs potentially had a small chance of producing a treatment response.

-However, no one knew which one of these drugs had a best chance of treatment response so my treatment could only be dictated through sheer trial and error.
+However, no one knew which one of these drugs had the best chance of treatment response so my treatment could only be dictated through sheer trial and error.

 Was my body strong enough to test out several chemotherapy regimens?
 There was clearly no chance that I would live long enough to test all the various treatment options.